ThomasVille/OpenCVGraph/README.md

 * Scrolling in the graph canvas to have more space (no zoom in/out for instance)

 ## Screenshot
-This is how the project looks like today :
+This is what the project looks like today :
 ![Screenshot of the application](screenshot.png)